maiertech/slides/README.md

 # slides

-Collection of slides for my talks.
+Monorepo with slides for my talks.